Genexine

 Youngjin graduated from Yonsei University in Korea with a BA in business administration in 1979.
 He earned his MBA from the Kelley School of Business at Indiana University in 1984 and also received the award of Distinguished Alumni Fellows from the university.
 Youngjin completed the Advanced Management Program at the Harvard Business School in 1996.

-Sungjune Hong
+• Sungjune Hong

-Executive, CFO
+Executive, CEO

 Sungjune is an executive board member of Genexine, and he is responsible for all managerial support functions of the company, including financial strategy, accounting, investor and public relations, legal and SCM.